Back to all posts

 • New signups: +340%

-• Signup-to-paid conversion rate: 28% (down from 31%)
+• Signup-to-paid conversion rate: 28%, down from 31%

-• Net paying customers acquired: significantly up
+• Net paying customers acquired per month: substantially up

 We were solving for the wrong problem.
 The friction we needed to remove wasn't in the payment flow — it was in the activation flow.